harshyadav028/harshyadav028/README.md

 ## 🌟 About Me

-I’m a **Computer Science & Engineering undergraduate at IIT Mandi (2028)** and an **Open Source Contributor** with a strong focus on **AI, ML, Web & Mobile Development**.
+I’m a **Computer Science & Engineering undergraduate at IIT Mandi (2028)**.
 My goal is to design intelligent, scalable, and impactful systems that bridge theory with real-world applications.

 * 🔭 Currently diving deeper into **Machine Learning, NLP, and Agentic AI**
 * 💻 Experienced in **full-stack apps, AI systems, and scalable architectures**
-* 🚀 Strong background in **open-source contributions & hackathons**
+* 🚀 Background in **open-source contributions & hackathons**
 * ⚡ Exploring **competitive programming & algorithmic problem-solving**

 ---